coderifous/mxtelecom_api/README.markdown

-= mxtelecom_api
+# The MXTelecom API Gem

-== DESCRIPTION:
+## DESCRIPTION:

 Simple API wrapper for sending SMS' via the mxtelecom gateway.

-== SYNOPSIS:
+## SYNOPSIS:

     class User < ActiveRecord::Base
       # you include it in a class
-    include mxtelecom_api
+      include MxtelecomApi

       # then you can configure it with your mxtelecom info
       # note, this is optional, you can always just provide this in an options
       # hash to the deliver_sms method.
       #             user name,    password,    and short code for smsfrom param
       mxtelecom_api 'bobbymcgee', 'password1', '12345'

       def send_current_location_sms
         # and then you can use the deliver_sms class method
         # it takes a phone number, and then a message.
 That's it.
         User.deliver_sms(mobile_phone_number, 'You are there!
 There you are!')

         # or if you didn't use the config declaration, or you want to override
         User.deliver_sms(mobile_phone_number, 'You are there!
-There you are!', :user => "foobar", :pass => "barbaz") end end
+There you are!', :user => "foobar", :pass => "barbaz") end
+    end

     # see, here's what it might look like if you used it in a rails project:
     user = User.find(:first)
     user.send_current_location_sms

-== INSTALL:
+## INSTALL:

-* sudo gem install mxtelecom_api
+    sudo gem install mxtelecom_api

-==

-== LICENSE:
+## LICENSE:

 (The MIT License)